 This medication has been prescribed for your current condition only.
 Do not use it later for another occurrence.
 A different medication may be necessary in those cases.

-If you are directed to use this medication for an extended time, laboratory and/or medical tests (such as adrenal gland function tests, morning cortisol blood test) may be performed periodically to monitor your progress or check for side effects.
+If you are directed to use this medication for a long time, lab and/or medical tests (such as adrenal gland function tests, morning cortisol blood test) may be done while you are using this medication.
+Keep all medical and lab appointments.
 Consult your doctor for more details.

 If you miss a dose, use it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose.
 Use your next dose at the regular time.
 Do not double the dose to catch up.

 This survey is being conducted by the WebMD marketing sciences department.